 The good news…

-Is that overall, the Basset hound is a petty easy dog to take care of.
-They’re not going to require a ton of exercise and aren’t going to be begging you to play with them.
-And when it comes to grooming, the Basset Hound isn’t going to require much which is a good thing particularly why you consider just how much loose skin that they have.
+Overall, the Basset hound is a petty, easy dog to care for.
+They won’t require much exercise and won’t be begging you to play with them.
+And when it comes to grooming, the Basset Hound isn’t going to need much, which is a good thing, particularly when you consider just how much loose skin they have, so if you can get around the “drooling” and “snoring, “you’re are pretty much home-free when it comes to owning a Basset Hound.

-Basset Hounds and kids.
+Basset Hounds and kids

 Basset Hound Training.